How to Make 30-Minute Guava Jam (Mermelada de Guayaba)

 STEP-BY-STEP INSTRUCTIONS

-Please note that this recipe is for a small batch of jam made with one pound of guavas.
+Please note that this recipe is for a small batch of jam made with a little over one pound of guavas.
 If you plan on making more than this, the cook time will increase significantly as it takes longer to cook down to a jam-like consistency.

 1. PREPARE INGREDIENTS AND MAKE GUAVA PUREE